-Purchase a ladder which is a necessity for all homeowners and clean out the guttering.
+Purchase a ladder that is necessary for all homeowners and clean out the guttering.

-You could be like me and just hop out the bedroom window and clean them as well.
+You could be like me and hop out the bedroom window and clean them.

 Just be careful you don’t fall off the roof or secure yourself for safety precautions.

-As for the downspouts they are relatively cheap to buy so if yours are smushed or are in need of repair just spend the money and refresh them.
+The downspouts are relatively cheap to buy, so if yours are smushed or require repair, spend the money and refresh them.

 Outdoor Vent Covers

-Take a walk around your home and have a look at all of the venting on the outside.
+Take a walk around your home and look at all of the ventings on the outside.

 For example, the dryer vent may be full of lint and falling apart due to sun damage.

-That’s a quick, easy fix to remove lint and replace the old vent with a new one.
+That’s a quick, easy fix to remove lint and replace the old vent with a new one for a small cost.

-Another thing to consider is all of the openings to the inside that will allow rodents inside.
+Another checklist item to consider is all of the openings to the inside that will allow rodents inside.

-I put mouse traps in our attic just about every two months and they are always full.
+Every two months, I put mouse traps in our attic, and they are always full.

-Don’t fool yourself, every home has mice but if you don’t control it your pet population will grow.
+Don’t fool yourself; every home has mice, and your pet population will grow if you don’t control it.

-Not only that but if the mice get into your walls be prepared for another problem that could be costly.
+If the mice get into your walls, be prepared for another problem that could be a costly home repair.

-We’ve experienced it and I plan on sharing with you the process and costs to fix it.
+I plan on sharing with you the process of cleaning the insulation and the costs to fix it.